Skip to content

 Recommended install method: Git.

-Framework
+Shell Framework

 Shell Theme

-ZSH Resource File
+Zsh Resource File

+Below is the content of my .zshrc file, divided into two sections: one for macOS and one for Linux.
+Each section is tailored to its respective operating system.
 You're welcome to use this resource however you like.
-My intention is to offer it as a guide for structuring your own .zshrc file and to present additional configurations not detailed elsewhere in this document.
+I offer it as a guide for structuring your own .zshrc file and to present additional configurations not detailed elsewhere in this document.

-My ZSH Resource File
+My Zsh Resource File

 .zshrc